Protecting a parent with dementia from financial exploitation

 Open a joint bank account with your parent if possible, or become an authorized user on their existing account.
 This gives you access to see all transactions without your parent having to grant you explicit permission each time.
 Many banks allow you to set up alerts for large transactions or transfers, which means you'll get a notification if something unusual happens.

 Discuss spending rules with your parent while they still have capacity to have this conversation.
-Suggest that any transaction over a certain amount,five hundred dollars, a thousand dollars, whatever seems reasonable,requires approval from you or another trusted family member.
+Suggest that any transaction over a certain amount (five hundred dollars, a thousand dollars, whatever seems reasonable) requires approval from you or another trusted family member.
 This isn't punishment or control.
 It's a safeguard.
 Your parent might not remember the conversation later, but the rule can be enforced by the bank or by you if you're monitoring accounts.

 Talk to your parent about the difference between lending money to family members and giving it as a gift.
 If a grandchild asks to borrow money, that should come to you for discussion before the decision is made.
 Not because your parent isn't allowed to help family, but because dementia can make it hard to remember that the money was "borrowed" rather than given, and people can take advantage of this confusion.
-A clearer rule,all money that leaves the account gets discussed first,protects your parent from being exploited by family members or anyone else.
+A clearer rule (all money that leaves the account gets discussed first) protects your parent from being exploited by family members or anyone else.

 Protect your parent's access to credit and cash.
 If your parent has credit cards, consider having one card with a very low limit for everyday purchases, and keep the others secured.
-Too many people with dementia wake up to find they've taken out multiple credit cards in their name without remembering, often after being contacted by mail or online.
+Too many people with dementia find they've taken out multiple credit cards in their name without remembering, often after being contacted by mail or online.
 Similarly, if your parent tends to give cash away to people who ask, limiting the amount of cash your parent carries or accesses at once reduces the risk of large gifts or loans made on impulse.

 Maintain detailed records of all financial transactions, especially any unusual ones.
 If you later need to prove that your parent was being exploited, you'll need documentation.
-Keep statements, bank statements, and notes about any concerning transactions.
+Keep statements, bank records, and notes about any concerning transactions.
 If you've discussed something with your parent and they've agreed to a safeguard, document that conversation.

 As your parent's cognitive decline progresses, you need to shift from helping your parent manage finances to managing finances on your parent's behalf.
 This requires either your parent's voluntary agreement to transfer authority to you, or a legal process that grants you authority.